cseanburns/semantic_web_development/src/p1-introduction-to-semantic-web-development.md

 This book will serve as an introduction to semantic web development.
 A more advanced semantic web development course would introduce students to RDFS, SKOS, OWL, SPARQL or more.
-But this book expects undergraduate students who are new to any kind of web development, and will therefore focus on more entry level topics:
+But this book expects undergraduate students who are new to web development.
-HTML5 and its semantic elements, CSS3, and JSON-LD with schema.org.
+Therefore this work focuses on entry level topics: HTML5 and its semantic elements, CSS3, and JSON-LD with schema.org.

 This book is a work in progress.
 The goal is to complete an initial draft between January and May 2025.